btcpayserver/btcpayserver-doc/Wallet.md

 Re-scan is a feature that solves both of these problems.
 Once the scan is complete, BTCPay Server will show the correct balance, along with the past transactions of the wallet.
 Wallet re-scan requires access to the full node which means that this function is only available for server owners.

-Users who use a third party host should use a newly generated xpub key and also use external wallet like Electrum which allows them to increase the gap limit.
+Users who use a third party host should use a newly generated xpub key and also use an external wallet like Electrum which allows them to increase the gap limit.